Javadyakuza/ORGEAR/README.md

 # OrGear

-OrGear is a DAO builder paltform on top of the tvm based venom blockchain that helps inviduals to build and manage their own DAO's for.
+OrGear is a DAO builder paltform on top of the tvm based venom blockchain that helps inviduals to build and manage their own DAO's.

 ## Overview

-OrGear is DAO builder platform written in t-sol on top of the venom blockchain that has many more benefits and opputunities rather than other networks such as more scalablity, cheaper fees, more security etc. this repo conntains the core contract's of the platfrom which are developed in t-sol and interacted and tested using ts and locklift library.
+OrGear is DAO builder platform written in t-sol on top of the venom blockchain that has many more benefits and opputunities rather than other networks such as more scalablity, cheaper fees, more security etc. this repo contains the core contract's of the platfrom which are developed in t-sol and interacted and tested using ts and locklift library.

 ## Getting Started